williamjacksn/hymns/README.md

 # Hymns

-Use this project to compile a single PDF containing all the hymns in the collection [Hymns&mdash;For Home and Church][a].
+Use this package to compile a single PDF containing all the hymns in the collection [Hymns&mdash;For Home and Church][a].

 [a]: https://www.churchofjesuschrist.org/media/music/collections/hymns-for-home-and-church

-Running `hymns.py` will perform the following actions:
+Running `uv run hymns` will perform the following actions:

 1. Download PDF files for all hymns.
 2. Add hymn numbers to the first page of each hymn.